SoftwareDefinedBuildings/smap/python/doc/archiver.rst

 offline analysis.

 The archiver API is available over HTTP.
-To provide easier access, the `py:class:client` provides python bindings for this API.
+To provide easier access, the :py:class:`smap.archiver.client` class provides python bindings for this API.
 Using this client interface may be faster than using the HTTP API directly, because it attempts to conduct multiple parallel downloads using HTTP 1.1 sessions, if pycurl bindings are available.

-.. autoclass:: smap.archiver.client.SmapClient
+.. autoclass:: SmapClient

   .. automethod:: __init__